ganeshjawahar/mem_absa/README.md

 python main.py --show True
 ```

-Note this code requires TensorFlow and Progress to execute.
+Note this code requires TensorFlow, Future and Progress packages to be installed.
+As of now, the model might not replicate the performance shown in the original paper as the authors have not yet confirmed the optimal hyper-parameters for training the memory network.

 ### Training options
 * `edim`: internal state dimension [300]